IBM/vision-hzn/README.md

 ```
 6. Logout and login back in for docker group to become effective.

-7. This step applies to Ubuntu VM + P100 and NOT Jetson NVidia Xavier NX.

-   Install/update nvidia driver on the VM.
-Verify that the following command works and shows similar output.
+7. Install/update nvidia driver on the VM and Jetson Xavier using step 7.1 .
+Verify that the following command works and shows similar output on Ubuntu VM + P100. **Note** Verification using `nvidia-smi` applies to Ubuntu VM + P100 and NOT Jetson NVidia Xavier NX.
 If not then may follow steps outlined below to fix.
 ```
 nvidia-docker run --rm nvidia/cuda:10.2-base-ubuntu18.04 nvidia-smi
 ```